 - Coarse sea salt optional- depends on how salty your caramel sauce is

 - Melt butter and chocolate chips in the microwave, about 30 seconds to a minute.
 Using a whisk, mix well.
 Sift in confectioners sugar and mix again.
 Add eggs, vanilla, salt and mix well.
 Sift in flour and whisk till everything is incorporated.

-- QR-quickly release the pressure and remove the cakes.
+- QR (quick release) the pressure and remove the cakes.
 Cool for 1 minute and invert the cakes into the serving plate and dust with confectioners sugar (optional).
 Serve with a scoop of Salted Caramel or Toffee flavor ice-cream.
 Enjoy!